VIKRAM-EPM/vikepmlab/ClaudeAgent/README.md

 record its conclusion, and *decides itself*, at runtime, which tools to call, in what order, and when it has enough evidence -- based on what each tool call returns, not on hardcoded control flow.
-The reasoning trace (see `agent.py`'s `_print_trace`) shows this decision-making
-directly: you can watch it check a balance sheet, see a mismatch, decide on its own to pull the company's history, and revise or confirm its conclusion based on what it finds there.
+The reasoning trace (see `agent.py`'s `investigate_events` generator) shows this decision-making directly: you can watch it check a balance sheet, see a mismatch, decide on its own to pull the company's history, and revise or confirm its conclusion based on what it finds there.

 ## Architecture